Back from the Dead

 Carstens Publications, Inc.

 The cover above is from the February 1983 issue of RMC.
 It was the first time my name appeared inside an issue.
 I supplied photos for Eric Neubauer’s article on the PRR G32c gondolas.
 That started my relationship with RMC.
-They later published modeling articles, prototype drawings and illustrations of mine for other people’s articles over the next few years.
+They later published multiple modeling articles and prototype drawings of mine.
+I also drew illustrations for other people’s articles over the next few years.
 They really helped me when I was fresh out of art school.

 One of the things I liked most when doing the illustrations was taking the ride up to Newton, NJ to drop off some drawings.
 I’d meet and have lunch with Bill Schaumburg.
 He would talk about all kinds of stuff, not just what was happening in the hobby but that always came up.
-When I first read the news that is what came to my mind.
+When I first read the news, those visits is what first came to my mind.

 I will miss the magazine, but I will miss the people and the conversations more.